stifflerus/stifflerus/_posts/2019-04-20-my-adventure-shucking-wd-easystores-in-2019.md

 Shucking was surprisingly easy.
 There are a ton of videos online showing how to do it without breaking the tabs that hold the plastic case together.
 I found that the easiest way to open the case without breaking it is to use two small screwdrivers.
-Stick the screwdrivers into the gap between the front panel and the C-shaped piece of plastic that runs over the top, down the back, and under the bottom of the case.
-You want one screwdriver on the top, and one screwdriver on the bottom.
-Use the screwdrivers to leverage the case open.
-The only thing holding the case together are four plastic tabs at the back of the case.
+Stick the screwdrivers into the gap between the black front panel and the gray back panel.
+You want one screwdriver at the top, and one screwdriver at the bottom.
+Use the screwdrivers to pry against the inside of the front panel and leverage the case open.
+The only thing holding the case together are four plastic tabs at the back.
 The top and bottom do not have tabs.
-If you use the screwdrivers to force the C-shaped piece of plastic straight back, the four tabs will pop open, and the C-shaped piece of plastic will slide out with the hard drive.
+If you force the gray back panel straight back, the four tabs will pop open, and the back panel will slide out with the hard drive.

 ## Results